 If you do not feel any of these sensations, another way to tell if you are having a letdown is by observing the baby.
 Since milk is flowing faster, you may hear the baby swallow more frequently or take “gulps” of milk.
 Some women can also have a letdown reflex triggered by things other than their baby nursing.
 This can include their baby crying, thinking about your baby, the smell of your baby, or seeing other babies.

-If you are pregnant and would like more information about breastfeeding call The Care Connection to sign up for our Breastfeeding 101 class!
+If you are pregnant and would like more information about breastfeeding call The Care Connection to sign up for our Preparing to Breastfeed Your Newborn online class!

 Written By: Christie Davis, RN, IBCLC